 Hike the Sunset Ridge Nature Trail that traverses the heart of the park, offering sweeping views of the Missouri River Valley.
 The Ridge and Valley trails also provide ample hiking opportunities, taking visitors through quiet and shaded woodland areas.
-Eight miles of multi-use trails wind through the northern regions of Waubonsie and are perfect for anyone in search of challenging hikes, mountain biking, horseback riding or snowmobiling opportunities.
+Eight miles of trails are accessible only to hikers.
+Another eight miles of multi-use trails wind through the northern regions of Waubonsie and are perfect for anyone in search of challenging hikes, mountain biking, horseback riding or snowmobiling opportunities.
 The trail to the main overlook is accessible for all ages and abilities.

 Fish for largemouth bass, bluegill and channel catfish in Lake Virginia.
 The 7-acre lake is also a popular spot for paddlesport enthusiasts to kayak or canoe.
 The lake is limited to electric motor boats only.

 Stay overnight in one of eight cabins at Waubonsie, some featuring fireplaces and year-round accommodations.
 The park also contains a modern campground with non-electric and electric campsites, modern showers, restrooms and a sanitary dump station.
 The more primitive equestrian campground contains non-electric sites with hitching rails, pens and pit vault toilets.
 Cabin and campsite reservations can be made through the online reservation system.

 Reserve the Wa-Shawtee Lodge, a year-round, full-service reception hall that can accommodate up to 160 guests.
 Or reserve the Overlook Shelter, an open pavilion in a beautiful overlook setting.
 Both can be reserved online for large gatherings up to 12 months in advance.